asserte/WebTester/README.md

 #### Reporting
 The WebTester framework uses the Allure plugin for reporting.
 It makes it simple to track and detect potential flaws.
 Each failed test case includes a screenshot of the webpage.
 Of course, this feature might be extended, with screenshots recorded after each test case or step.

+Check out our [Wiki Page](https://github.com/asserte/WebTester/wiki) for more information